 Philosophy of care

-Our philosophy of care on the ward is based upon the principles of assessment, recovery and social inclusion, and focuses on enhancing the strengths and resilience of individuals and their families, whilst ensuring any risk to others are fully assessed, minimised and managed.
+Our philosophy of care on the ward is based upon the principles of assessment, recovery and social inclusion.
+We focus on enhancing the strengths and resilience of individuals and their families, whilst ensuring any risks to others are fully assessed, minimised and managed.

-Our multi-disciplinary teams aim to improve quality of life by promoting choice, dignity and self-respect, independence and the right to individuality within a least restrictive environment.
-We will whenever possible, empower service users to meet their own individual needs and goals, enabling them to reach their full potential.
+Our multi-disciplinary teams (MDT) aim to improve quality of life by promoting choice, dignity, independence and the right to individuality within a least restrictive environment.
+We will whenever possible, empower patients to meet their own individual needs and goals, enabling them to reach their full potential.

-We promote patient involvement and encourage service users to maintain and develop relationships with families and friends to build a network of support.
+We promote patient involvement and encourage people in our care to maintain and develop relationships with families, friends and carers to build a network of support.

-Jay Ward follows a timetable and has a seven day activity programme.
-This programme has been developed by ward staff with involvement of service users.
-If you have any interests or hobbies please discuss these with staff and we can consider if these can be incorporated into the programme.
+If you have any interests or hobbies, please discuss these with staff and we can consider if they can be incorporated into the session.

-The ward also has a motivational meeting daily so that staff can let you know of any important information.
-At this meeting you can also request leave for the following day if you have leave granted.
+We have a daily motivational meeting and staff will let you know of any important information.
+You can also discuss if you can plan any leave for the following day if you have permission granted.

 Meals and drinks